wehlutyk/thesis/content/3-gistr-4-results.md

 #### Training alignment parameters

-To finish the development of our alignment tool, it is necessary to determine a set of alignment parameters that produce plausible results.
+Finally, we need to determine a set of alignment parameters that produce useful results with this procedure.
 Recall that the parameters are:

 * $\theta_{mismatch}$, the base score for the match scoring function,